LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

       * *ARKLS_MEM_NULL* if ``arkode_mem`` was ``NULL``.
       * *ARK_ILL_INPUT* ``dom_eig = NULL`` and LSRKStep does not currently estimate this internally.

-   .. note:: This function is currently required when either the RKC or RKL methods are used; it is ignored when using SSPRK methods.
+   .. note:: This function is currently required when either the RKC or RKL methods are used.

 .. c:function:: int LSRKStepSetDomEigFrequency(void* arkode_mem, int nsteps);

    Specifies the number of steps after which the dominant eigenvalue information is considered out-of-date, and should be recomputed.
+This only applies to RKL and RKC methods.

    **Arguments:**
       * *arkode_mem* -- pointer to the LSRKStep memory block.